The Sudan Project

-Ginghamsburg Church, a 4,500+ United Methodist congregation in Tipp City, Ohio felt called to act.
+Ginghamsburg Church, a 4,500+ United Methodist congregation in Tipp City, Ohio, felt called to act.
 During Advent 2004, Senior Pastor Mike Slaughter challenged Ginghamsburg’s attendees to spend only one-half on Christmas gifts of what they would normally spend and to bring the remainder in for the Sudan Project “Miracle Offering.”
 The result? $317,000 to begin a sustainable agricultural project in Darfur that put 5,209 families back into the farming business, producing seed for future harvests, income and money for 900 children to be bought back out of indentured servitude.

 Since 2004, the annual Miracle Offering has continued.
-By 2013, a total of $6.1 million has been invested by Ginghamsburg and its partner churches and business to expand agriculture to more than 85,000 people, create a child protection & development program that is serving more than 32,000 children in Darfur, Sudan, while also implementing a safe water and sanitation project that serves nearly 100,000 in South Darfur.
+By 2013, a total of $6.1 million has been invested by Ginghamsburg and its partner churches, schools and businesses to expand agriculture to more than 85,000 people, create a child protection & development program that is serving more than 32,000 children in Darfur, Sudan, while also implementing a safe water and sanitation project that serves nearly 100,000 in South Darfur.
 In 2010, the Sudan Project expanded into Aweil, South Sudan, where it serves communities through primary health care facilities, safe water and hygiene training.
 Ultimately, the project will resource on-the-ground missionaries in Aweil who will partner with the South Sudanese people to begin new United Methodist faith communities.

 NEW for Miracle Offering 2013!
 IMAGINE NO MALARIA